planetarium/snack.planetarium.dev/content/posts/2020/10/decentralized-and-online-game-intersect/index.eng.md

 Nine Chronicles has reset its blockchain network seven times during the beta period.
 When the network is reset, all players’ game data becomes reset as well.
 Here’s the reason why the reset was carried out despite certain risks:

 The blockchain network core [Libplanet] stores the state of the game in blocks.
-Player’s behavior is stored with a data structure called [Action] (https://docs.libplanet.io/0.9.5/api/Libplanet.Action.IAction.html).
+Player’s behavior is stored with a data structure called [Action](https://docs.libplanet.io/0.9.5/api/Libplanet.Action.IAction.html).

 ```json
 {